NKU looks to extend streak vs Milwaukee

-SENIOR STUDS: Milwaukee’s Te’Jon Lucas, Josh Thomas and Amir Allen have collectively scored 39 percent of the team’s points this season, including 40 percent of all Panthers scoring over the last five games.
+SAVVY SENIORS: Milwaukee’s Te’Jon Lucas, Josh Thomas and Amir Allen have collectively scored 39 percent of the team’s points this season and have accounted for 43 percent of all Panthers scoring over the last five games.

-DEFENSIVE IMPROVEMENTS: The Norse have allowed just 68.8 points per game to conference opponents thus far, an improvement from the 75 per game they gave up in non-conference play.

-CREATING OFFENSE: Lucas has been directly responsible for 46 percent of all Milwaukee field goals over the last three games.
-Lucas has 22 field goals and 14 assists in those games.
+CREATING OFFENSE: Lucas has been directly responsible for 43 percent of all Milwaukee field goals over the last five games.
+Lucas has 30 field goals and 22 assists in those games.

-UNDEFEATED WHEN: Northern Kentucky is a perfect 6-0 when it scores at least 74 points.
-The Norse are 3-8 when scoring any fewer than 74.
+TWO STREAKS: Northern Kentucky has won its last three road games, scoring 82.3 points and allowing 74.3 points during those contests.
+Milwaukee has lost its last three home games, scoring an average of 73 points while giving up 83.

-ASSIST DISTRIBUTION: The Panthers have recently used assists to create buckets more often than the Norse.
-Milwaukee has 35 assists on 78 field goals (44.9 percent) across its previous three games while Northern Kentucky has assists on 28 of 79 field goals (35.4 percent) during its past three games.
+ASSIST-TO-FG RATIO: The Panthers have recently gotten baskets via assists more often than the Norse.
+Milwaukee has 35 assists on 79 field goals (44.3 percent) across its previous three outings while Northern Kentucky has assists on 36 of 84 field goals (42.9 percent) during its past three games.

-DID YOU KNOW: Northern Kentucky has posted an outstanding offensive rebound percentage of 35.5 percent, ranking the Norse 23rd nationally in that category.
-The offensive rebound percentage for Milwaukee stands at just 21.8 percent (ranked 316th).
+DID YOU KNOW: Northern Kentucky has posted an excellent offensive rebound percentage of 35.1 percent, ranking the Norse 28th nationally in that category.
+The offensive rebound percentage for Milwaukee sits at just 22.6 percent (ranked 301st).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25